A spectacularly sited Cornish coastal hotel, reinvented as a boutique haven, with great family facilities and a spa”

 - Tour of Poldark Tin Mine (with evening "Ghost Tours")

 The beds are quite high (but bed guards are available on request).
 Parts of the grounds are stepped - not ideal for toddlers

 - Beach: 10 mins' walk

 Polurrian on the Lizard is in southern Cornwall, by the village of Mullion on the west coast of the Lizard peninsula, which is about 30km (20 miles) east of Penzance.

 The easiest way to reach the hotel is by car, and of course this will also allow you to explore the area more easily.
 It's about 4 hours' drive from Bristol, and 6 hours from London.
+You'll need to bring your own leads and adaptors for charging your car on a cable via the reception window.
 If you do need to hire a car, see our car rental recommendations.

 Regular daily trains leave London Paddington and Bristol for Truro, Redruth and Penzance stations, all 3 of which are about 20 miles from the hotel.
 One of the most romantic ways to travel is on the sleeper train from London.
 On arrival, taxis should be available outside the station, or the hotel can book one in advance at competitive rates.
 Otherwise, from Truro, buses leave from just outside the station for Helston, where you can change and catch another bus to Mullion.